 Owning your own home is typically a foundation of the American Dream, and many people are saving for a down payment right this minute.
 But when you are already paying rent, it can be a challenge to save for a down payment on a house, especially if you live in an area with a high cost of living or are dealing with the impact of inflation.

 But that doesn’t mean it can’t be done.
 You can save up for your home purchase by following some wise financial advice and simplifying the process of socking away your cash.

 If buying a home is a priority for you, read on.
 You’ll learn how to grow your down payment savings while still paying rent.

 5 Tips to Save for a Home While You’re Still Renting

-First, if you’re a full-time employee, reach out to your company’s HR department to learn more about student debt repayment assistance.
-Though Inc reported just 3% of companies in the U.S. currently have this type of assistance, it’s still worth a try.
+Student loan debt is a common kind of debt to have; the average American right now has $37,338 in loans.
+If you’re a full-time employee, reach out to your company’s HR department to learn more about student debt repayment assistance.
+A recent survey by the Employee Benefit Research Institute found that 17% of companies in the U.S. currently have this type of assistance, so it’s worth a try.